telemachus/notes/skepticism/lucullus-academica.md

 the first book of this edition.
 (See Brittain xvii-xviii for a brief discussion of what the *Catulus* contained.)

+## 11-62: Antiochus via Lucullus

+### 11-12: Antiochus versus Philo

+When Lucullus was in Alexandria, Antiochus and Heraclitus were with him.
+Lucullus frequently heard them debate on many subjects.
+When Antiochus read Philo’s *Roman Books*, he became enraged at his former teacher, and he wrote his *Sosus* to argue against Philo.
+Lucullus will present the arguments Antiochus made against the Academics then.
+However, Lucullus will skip the specific arguments Antiochus made against Philo; instead he will present what Antiochus argues against Arcesilaus and Carneades.

 [^1]: Although Cicero briefly argues that envy motivates people who say these figures lack scientific knowledge of philosophy, he later rewrote the Academics to give it more suitable interlocutors.